matiasWanntorp/sieve-doc/docs/source/installation.rst

 Singularity container
 ---------------------

-Then, download the container from singularity cloud (recommended):
+Then, download the container from singularity cloud (highly recommended):

 .. code-block:: console